Icebreaker Questions To Ask Someone You Just Met

 • What’s an interesting movie you’ve watched in the past year?

-Superpowers, dream vacations, and favorite fictional characters
+Questions about superpowers, dream vacations, and favorite characters

 • What’s one interesting place in the world you’d love to visit or explore?